-Street food stalls are one of the best ways to eat cheaply in London and the markets in Camden, Spitalfields and Borough offer ample choice, making them a great place to visit with a group.
-Based by London Bridge station, Borough Market is a mix of food carts, bars, cafés, restaurants and shops selling authentic British produce.
-From here, walk the short distance to the riverside for a view of The Shard and London Bridge.
+Street-food stalls are a great way to eat cheaply in London, and the markets in Camden, Spitalfields and Borough offer ample choice, making them a ideal spot to visit with a group.
+A short stroll from London Bridge Station, Borough Market is a mix of food carts, bars, cafes, restaurants and shops selling authentic British produce.
+From here, walk the short distance to the riverside for a view of the Shard and London Bridge.

-Anyone looking for a historical drinking spot in the centre of the city should head for The Lamb & Flag.
-It backs onto Covent Garden in a small courtyard location that makes it a perfect (if rather cosy) al-fresco drinking spot.
-Further south in Wapping is The Prospect of Whitby.
-It’s said to have been frequented by sailors and smugglers in the 1500s and is still identifiable today by the hangman’s noose which remains outside.
-North of the river is The Spaniards Inn, which borders Hampstead Heath.
-Its building dates back to 1585 and has many myths associated with it, so settle in and do some research on what makes it so special.
+Anyone looking for a historical drinking spot in the centre of the city should make a beeline for the Lamb and Flag in a small courtyard off Covent Garden; it’s a perfect (if rather cosy) al fresco drinking spot.
+Further east, by the river in Wapping, the Prospect of Whitby is said to have been frequented by sailors and smugglers in the 1500s; it’s still identifiable today by the hangman’s noosevoutside.
+Head north to the Spaniards Inn, which borders Hampstead Heath: the building dates back to 1585 and has many myths associated with it, so settle in and do some research on what makes it so special.

-The British Library holds over 150 million items across fourteen floors, making it the largest national library in the world by number of items catalogued.
+The British Library, in north London near King’s Cross station, holds more than 150m items across 14 floors, making it the largest national library in the world by number of items catalogued.
 Admission is free and the building is open until 8pm between Monday and Thursday every week.

-Every Sunday sees east London’s Columbia Road taken over with flower stall holders selling seasonal stems and foliage.
-Early birds can arrive from 8am to benefit from a quieter shopping experience, but prices drop around 2pm when stallholders start to think about closing up for the day – so if you can handle a crowd and aren’t in a hurry, this is the time to visit.
+Every Sunday sees east London’s Columbia Road taken over by flower stalls selling seasonal stems and foliage.
+Early birds come at 8am to benefit from a quieter shopping experience, but prices drop around 2pm, when stallholders are starting to think about closing up for the day.
+So, if you can handle a crowd and aren’t in a hurry, this is the time to visit.